macwis/coinvwap/README.md

 ## Design

-Coinvwap is written in pure Python without any dependencies, although to speed up development it contains two classes borrowed from [websocket-client library](https://github.com/websocket-client/websocket-client), precisely `ABNF` and `Headers` classes.
+Coinvwap is written in pure Python without any dependencies, although to speed up development it contains a class borrowed from [websocket-client library](https://github.com/websocket-client/websocket-client), precisely `ABNF` class.

 During development close follow was kept with: